vishalm019/Student-portal/README.md

 1.Create a repository in ECR (Elastic Container Registry).

 2.Authenticate Docker with ECR:

+Run the following command to authenticate Docker to your ECR registry:
 `aws ecr get-login-password --region <your-region> | docker login --username AWS --password-stdin <account-id>.dkr.ecr.<region>.amazonaws.com `

 3.Tag your Docker image for ECR: